 Artforum is a New York-based art blog.
 It revolves around contemporary art and publishes enlightening critiques of visual art exhibitions.
 It also publishes news and articles on trending topics and issues.
 The blog has a separate section for Art and Education which has resources for aspiring artists who want to follow a career in their passion.
 Artforum has columns, shows, and a print media section as well.
 The blog also showcases works of present-day artists and provides valuable reviews.
 A part of the blog is completely dedicated to this.
 All in all, this blog brings together all art-related things in one place.
 You can even purchase merchandise and other artworks via this platform.
 It is a rather happening place for art enthusiasts with a minimum of 7 posts every day.
 The blog has 600,000 followers on Instagram and Twitter.

 As the name suggests, this blog publishes content that talks about contemporary art.
 Started in the month of November in 2008, readers can expect a minimum of 3 posts from them every day.
 The blog has content that covers contemporary art events and exhibitions organized on a global level.
 Contemporary Art Daily also showcases submissions by amateur artists.
 The blog contains archives, information about art exhibitions, reviews, trending matters, and much more.
 Art enthusiasts can sign up to receive weekly emails from the blog.
-A typical post about an artwork displayed in an exhibition contains the name and bio of the artist, the artwork itself, the venue, date, and the organizers of the exhibition.
+A typical blog post about an artwork displayed in an exhibition contains the name and bio of the artist, the artwork itself, the venue, date, and the organizers of the exhibition.
 The post sometimes contains a slideshow of all the works of the art exhibition.

 This art publication from Australia is one of the most popular art blogs in the country.
 Content on the Frankie blog covers a wide range of domains.
 Art, craft, photography, design, music, film, and books are surprisingly just a few of them.
 You can find articles on cuisine, vintage artworks, and fashion as well.
 The Frankie blog also has a podcast section where you can enjoy the latest content published by them.
 Since Frankie Magazine is sort of like a Jack of all trades, its versatility is one of the major attractions for readers and art enthusiasts.
 The publication started in 2011 and comes up with a new post every week.
 You can also shop for products like diaries, calendars, books, and of course, printed issues of the Frankie magazine.